 Finland legalized same-sex adoption in 2016 and marriage in 2017.
-Each June, Helsinki holds the country's largest LGBTQ+ parade.
-Although the week-long celebration has been an annual event since 2006, pride celebrations in Finland date back to the 1970s.
-While Finns generally support LGBTQ+ rights, prejudice and discrimination still occur.
+Each June, Helsinki holds the country's largest homosexual parade.
+Although the weeklong celebration has been an annual event since 2006, pride celebrations in Finland date back to the 1970s.
+While Finns generally support homosexual rights, prejudice and discrimination still occur.
 For example, some conservative priests have refused to hold same-sex marriage ceremonies.
+At this time, the US State Department has a Status of Forces Agreement in place for Finland.
+Service members will be held accountable to the Uniformed Code of Military Justice.